tajtac/tajtac.github.io/_news/announce_nvisco_preprint.md

 inline: true
 ---

-Our preprint on data-driven viscoelasticity <a href="http://arxiv.org/abs/2302.03598">preprint</a> is out on arXiv.
+Our <a href="http://arxiv.org/abs/2302.03598">preprint</a> on data-driven viscoelasticity is out on arXiv.